quawb/LivingCodeLog/thefinal.md

 I wanted something that I found fun and funny, and related to the diagram project I based this off of.
 I wanted to include all 8 of the diagrams but I ended up only including 3 plus other stuff.
 I wasnt sure how to do this but I wanted it to have some real world effect, or like a command (i.e. draw your own cyber zombie) or something like that.
 But couldn't figure out how I wanted to include that?

+Future/other goals:

+- Creatures (done)
+- pipe/water filling space
+- more backgrounds (like my room?)
+- sound?

 ### Challenges

 Conceptual Worries: